ashutoshmjain/gita/src/thought.md

 </div>

 You may find the comparison between an operating system and a primitive narrative rather odd - an amusing flight of imagination!
 But the idea of sentient beings, living in the virtual realms of artificial general intelligence isn't far-fetched.
-They would think of Unix as a primitive scripture !
+A compelling thought is what would be their relationship to underlying computer infrastructure?
+Wouldn't they  relate to an operating system as we to a primitive scripture !
 It might define boundaries of their value system just as scriptures defined our morality.
+Nick Bostrom and Carl Shulman suggest in their [recent paper](https://nickbostrom.com/propositions.pdf) that consciousness is substrate independednt

+> Mental states can supervene on any of a broad class of physical substrates.
+Provided a system implements the right sort of computational structures and processes, it can be associated with conscious experiences.
+It is not an essential property of consciousness that it is implemented on carbon-based biological neural networks inside a cranium: silicon-based processors inside a computer could in principle do the trick as well ~ [Propositions Concerning Digital Minds and Society](https://nickbostrom.com/propositions.pdf)

-In the first book of `Mahabharata` (Adi Parva), the `Vaidik` editor-in-chief (Ved-Vyasa), sage teacher of all the races [^races], immortal `Krishna Dwaipayana` invoked `Bramha` - the embodiment of all-pervading information.
-He must do so for on the surface `Mahabharata` was first written historical narrative, but it was, in truth, first serious attempt at abstraction of actions - an expansion of `Bramh`, as we will discover down the line in this article.
+As described in the first book of `Mahabharata` (Adi Parva), the `Vaidik` editor-in-chief (Ved-Vyasa), sage teacher of all the races [^races], `Krishna Dwaipayana` invoked `Bramha` - the substrate of all-pervading information.
+He must do so for `Mahabharata` was not only first written historical narrative, it was also first serious attempt at abstraction of physical actions - inside a carbon based neural network.

 > In the beginning, spoken words  and actions were synchronous [^word].
 There was no secret vault of thoughts.
 >